Skip to main content

 Remarks

 The sum is computed over all points in range interval.start() .. interval.end()-1.
-That is, the sum includes the function value at the start time, but not the value at the end time.
-If the interval variable has zero length then the result is 0.
-If the interval variable is absent then the result is absent.
+The sum includes the function value at the start time but not the value at the end time.
+If the interval variable has zero length, then the result is 0.
+If the interval variable is absent, then the result is absent.

 Requirement: The step function func must be non-negative.